 Absolutely!
 Receipts will be issued upon request.
 The MACC Fund, Inc. is required by the IRS to issue written receipts for donations in excess of $250.

 20. Am I required to wear a helmet?

 Yes!
 Helmets are required!
 Trek helmets will be available for purchase in limited sizes and quantities on the day of the ride.

 21. Can I form a corporate team?

 Definitely!
 Riding with a team is a great way to enjoy the Trek 100.
-To form a team, you can register online at http://2013trek100.kintera.org/ or by filling out the Team Registration Form (along with your individual registration form, if you are riding).
+To form a team, your captain can register online at http://2017trek100.kintera.org/.
+Once the team is formed be sure to give your team mates the team name and have them register as 'join a team.'
 If you have questions, please contact Donna Schnapp at the MACC Fund.
-She will work with you to facilitate a team entry including customized Team t-shirts and recognition.
-There is an additional charge depending on the number of team members.
-All team members are required to pay the $45 entry fee (or $55 after May 24th) as well as the pledge requirements (see #11).
+All team members are required to pay the $45 entry fee (or $55 after May 19th) as well as the pledge requirements (see #11).